 Buckingham Rat Catchers (MK18): Despite the fact that it's not really a common problem in Buckingham nowadays, folks can still have trouble with rats from time to time.
 Seeing rats in your home or garden isn't a nice thing to experience, and is enough to cause some homeowners nightmares.
 Single rats are unlikely to create that much of an issue, but of course rats tend to reproduce quickly and can start to cause issues as soon as their numbers rise.

-There are actually 2 kinds of rat which you might encounter in Buckingham, black rats and brown (common) rats.
-It is quite improbable that you'll ever come across a black rat, and if you have seen a rat recently it is likely to have been the more common brown rat (Rattus Norvegicus).
-Black rats (ship rats) were once common and were responsible for the Great Plague, they are quite rare nowadays, however when they are seen they have an acute sense of hearing, are amazing climbers, and can give birth to between 20 and 100 baby rats every 12 months.
+There are actually two kinds of rat that you might run into in Buckingham, black rats and brown (or common) rats.
+It's fairly unlikely that you will ever come across black rats, and if you've seen a rat just recently chances are it'll have been one of the more commonplace brown rats (Rattus Norvegicus).
+Black rats (also known as ship rats) were at one time common and were blamed for the Great Plague during the 17th Century, they're fairly scarce nowadays, though when they are found they have good hearing, are amazing climbers, and can give birth to between 20 and 100 offspring each year.

 The black rat at 5" to 7" long, isn't as large as the brown variety, which attains lengths of almost 9 inches and weighs in at about half a kilogram.
 Brown rats can cause destruction as they must continually gnaw at stuff to stop their teeth from getting too long.
 Rats particularly like to gnaw at timber.